History of Nick Castellanos in Timeline

 Nick Castellanos

-Nicholas Alexander Castellanos is a professional baseball player, currently playing right field and third base for the Philadelphia Phillies in MLB.
+Nick Castellanos is a professional baseball player currently playing right field and third base for the Philadelphia Phillies in MLB.
 He has previously played for the Detroit Tigers, Chicago Cubs, and Cincinnati Reds.
-He is known for his hitting ability.
+Known for his offensive abilities, Castellanos has established himself as a notable player in Major League Baseball.

-For the 2019 season, Nick Castellanos had a .289 batting average, 27 home runs, 73 RBIs and an MLB-leading 58 doubles.
-He also joined Hall of Famers Hank Greenberg (1934) and Joe Medwick (1937) as the only right-handed batters to ever hit 55 doubles and 25 home runs in the same season.
+In 2019, Nick Castellanos joined Hall of Famers Hank Greenberg (1934) and Joe Medwick (1937) as the only right-handed batters to ever hit 55 doubles and 25 home runs in the same season.

-For the 2019 season, Nick Castellanos had a .289 batting average, 27 home runs, 73 RBIs and an MLB-leading 58 doubles.
-He also joined Hall of Famers Hank Greenberg (1934) and Joe Medwick (1937) as the only right-handed batters to ever hit 55 doubles and 25 home runs in the same season.
+In 2019, Nick Castellanos joined Hall of Famers Hank Greenberg (1934) and Joe Medwick (1937) as the only right-handed batters to ever hit 55 doubles and 25 home runs in the same season.

 In 2017, Nick Castellanos became the sixth player in Tigers history to record 10 or more triples, 25 or more home runs, and 100 or more RBIs in a season, and the first player to do so since Al Kaline in 1956.